 From exploring the captivating Semenggoh Wildlife Reserve to navigating the scenic Semadang River in a kayak, every moment offered breathtaking vistas and enriching encounters with the country's rich biodiversity.

+Our newly built

+Universal Design (UD)

+Element was officially opened in

-Universal Design (UD) Element December 2023.
-This marks a significant milestone in promoting inclusivity at our very own Sarimbun Scout Camp.
+December 2023.
+This marks a

+significant milestone in promoting inclusivity

+at our very own Sarimbun Scout Camp.